 Confidential Information Gathering

-Sometimes there’s a need for an impartial person to confidentially gather more information than may be easily accessible to a PhD student or postdoc.
-The Ombuds, without breaching confidentiality, can often source this type of information to aid those who visit the Ombuds Office (“visitors”) in determining their next steps.
+Sometimes there’s a need for an impartial person to confidentially gather more information than may be easily accessible to a doctoral student or postdoc.
+The Ombuds, without breaching confidentiality, can often source this type of information to aid visitors in determining their next steps.

 Explanation of University Policies/Procedure

-The Ombuds can support PhD students and postdocs by helping to explain relevant policies and procedures and how they might apply to a given situation.
+The Ombuds can support doctoral students, postdocs, faculty and staff by helping to explain relevant policies and procedures and how they might apply to a given situation.